 Violation of these policies may put the health and safety of other members of the SVA community at risk.
-While we acknowledge that these restrictions are strict and very different and difficult to follow, they are necessary to lower the risk of COVID-19 spreading within the community.
+While we acknowledge that these restrictions are difficult to follow, they are necessary to lower the risk of COVID-19 spreading within the community.
 Even small deviations from these policies can jeopardize your health and the health of other members of the entire SVA community.
-Your strict adherence to these policies is essential to the health and well-being of the community.
-Sanctioning for students who violate these policies will be subject to College judicial sanctioning up to suspension.
+Your adherence to these policies is essential to the health and well-being of the community.
+Students who violate these policies will be subject to College judicial sanctioning up to suspension.